kdwils/blog/content/posts/goodbye-ingress-nginx.md

 I've been using ingress-nginx for years now, and while I haven't had any complaints, it is soon to be replaced by [ingate](https://github.com/kubernetes-sigs/ingate).
 I'll probably give that a try when it's released, but until then I needed an alternative gateway controller.

-Envoy Gateway is starting the process of being adopted at my workplace, so I wanted to get familiar with it and have an environemnt for testing.
+Envoy Gateway is in the process of being adopted at my workplace, so I wanted to get familiar with it and have an environemnt for testing as well.

-I might as well get ahead of the curve and use the new Kubernetes Gateway API.
+Better now than never to cutover to the new kubernetes gateway API I suppose.

 ## Creating a gateway

-The documentation for installing the gateway for envoy is pretty starghtforward.
+The documentation for installing envoy gateway is pretty starghtforward.
 The documentation is [here](https://gateway.envoyproxy.io/docs/tasks/quickstart/).
-You don't need to have the gatewy api CRDs installed separately, they are shipped with the manifest in the documetation.
+You don't need install the gateway API CRDs separately, they are shipped with the manifest in the documetation.

 Assuming you have a working gateway controller deployed, we need to create a gateway class and gateway.

-This gateway class definition will target the controller deployed in the previous step.
+This `GatewayClass` definition needs to target the controller deployed in the previous step.
+The default controller name is `gateway.envoyproxy.io/gatewayclass-controller`.
 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1
 kind: GatewayClass